fahdrafi/azure-machine-learning-workshop/readme.md

 * Welcome and Introductions
 * Machine Learning process and Azure
-* Demo: Environment setup
+* **Demo:** Environment setup
-* Exercise: Setup your environment ([Set up Azure ML Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace?tabs=azure-portal))
+* **Exercise:** Setup your Azure resources ([Set up Azure ML Service](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace?tabs=azure-portal))

   > For this workshop, we recommend using the **public endpoint** networking option.
 You may create private endpoint but due to the scope of this exercise, we shall not troubleshoot networking issues during the workshop.

 Before we move on to the next part of the workshop, please make sure you have access to the workspace you just created by going to [ml.azure.com](ml.azure.com) and get to your newly created workspace through the web interface.